 - Charcoal Grill: Never add charcoal starter fluid to already kindling charcoals.

 - Charcoal Grill: buy the proper charcoal fluid and keep it out of reach of children.

 It is estimated that an average of 5,700 grill fires a year will occur on residential properties within the United States.
-Fires can start and spread even when you take every precaution, which is why American Restoration Water and Fire, LLC is prepared for an immediate response when fire or smoke damage affects your property.
+Fires can start and spread even when you take every precaution, which is why American Restoration Water & Fire is prepared for an immediate response when fire or smoke damage affects your property.
 Our technicians have been certified by The Institute of Inspection, Cleaning, and Restoration in fire damage cases.
-Put your trust in American Restoration Water and Fire, LLC, and we will work tirelessly to get you and your family back into your home.
+Put your trust in American Restoration Water & Fire, and we will work tirelessly to get you and your family back into your home.